omicscode/eVaiutilities/README.md

 # eVai-analyzer
  - eVai-analyzer for open genomics.
- - It analyzes the eVai output files for variant annotation to filtering, preparating user reports and database and annotator.
+ - It analyzes the eVai output files for variant annotation to filtering, preparating user reports and database and annotator and more.

  ```
  cargo build